 Our industry is characterized by rapid and significant technological changes, frequent new product introductions and enhancements and evolving industry standards.
 Our future success will depend on our ability to continually improve our products, to develop and introduce new products that address the evolving needs of our customers on a timely and cost-effective basis and to pursue new market opportunities.
 These new market opportunities may be outside the scope of our proven expertise or in areas where the market demand is unproven, and new products and services developed by us may not gain market acceptance.
-Our inability to develop and introduce new products and to gain market acceptance of new products could harm our future operating results.
-Unanticipated difficulties or delays in replacing existing products with new products or in commercializing improved or new products in sufficient quantities to meet customer demand could diminish future demand for our products and harm our future operating results.
+Our inability to develop and introduce new products and to gain market acceptance of the Sequel System and other new products could harm our future operating results.
+Unanticipated difficulties or delays in replacing existing products with new products or in commercializing the Sequel System or other new or improved products in sufficient quantities to meet customer demand could diminish future demand for our products and harm our future operating results.